MadratMax/Scripts/README.md

 # Scripts
 CI / CD scripts

-1. NUnit test results parser  :  parses an outcome TestResult.xml and shows the detailed test info
+1. Parse-NUnit-Test-Results.ps1  :  parses an outcome TestResult.xml and shows the detailed test info
+2. Get-Most-Common-Error.ps1  :  parses a specified nodes (Message and StackTrace by default) and shows most common text